 Investigator Appointed to Lead the UC Berkeley-UCSF Graduate Program in Bioengineering

-Gladstone Senior Investigator Todd McDevitt, PhD, was recently appointed to two new positions within the joint Graduate Program in Bioengineering (BioE) from UC Berkeley (UCB) and UC San Francisco (UCSF).
+Gladstone Senior Investigator Todd McDevitt, PhD, was recently appointed to two new positions within the joint Graduate Program in Bioengineering (BioE) from UC Berkeley (Berkeley) and UC San Francisco (UCSF).
 He was selected as the new program director and elected to co-chair the executive committee.

 As program director, McDevitt is now the faculty lead for all matters related to the graduate program.
 He is responsible for a variety of duties, such as overseeing the curriculum, writing annual fellowship nomination letters, determining student funding packages, and representing the BioE program at Graduate Division program directors’ meetings.